 We are incredibly fortunate to have our wonderful NHS but there is always room for improvement, and campaigning for better local healthcare remains one of my top priorities.
 Even before I was elected in 2010 it was clear that the people of the Devizes Constituency had been totally short-changed by the incomprehensible decision of the former Primary Care Trust, to shut all local minor injuries units and then refuse to deliver on a promise to build a new facility in Devizes.
 As I pledged in my first ever debate in the House of Commons on July 15th 2010, restoring these local health services and especially delivering a Primary Care Centre for Devizes has been my top local campaigning priority.
-Since then I have been working with local hospitals, the new GP-led Wiltshire Clinical Commissioning Group, Devizes area GPs, Wiltshire Council, the Department of Health and dozens of local residents in Marlborough and Devizes to deliver on this promise.
+Since then I have been working with local hospitals, the GP-led Wiltshire Clinical Commissioning Group, GPs across the Constituency, Wiltshire Council, the Department of Health and dozens of local residents to deliver on this promise.

 Over the last few years we have been able to welcome more services back into Savernake hospital.
 Wiltshire Health and Care provide a wide-range of community healthcare services at Savernake, including the Ailesbury Ward – a 15 bed community hospital ward and Chestnut Unit which is a 15-bed therapy-led rehabilitation unit, as well as clinics for physiotherapy, podiatry, diabetes and other conditions.
 The hospital is also the base for community nurses, therapists and support workers who care for people in their own homes in the surrounding area and for learning disability nurses and therapists who support people with learning disabilities.